mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Completed problem based on api calling for bitcoin price.
 Also learnt about unit tests and use of pytest.

 **Thoughts**: Getting a bit better at it, need to hasten up and complete pset tomorrow along with another lecture.

+###Day 23: April 27, Sunday

+**Today's Progress**: Did 2 problems based on writing unit tests.
+Need to write more psuedo code.

+**Thoughts**: Should have done more, will complete 2 lectures this week.